 New Jersey is a coastal US state heading up towards the North East, home to many famous landmarks and buildings that the wider country is otherwise famous for across the world.
-It backs onto New York, which is why for some outsiders there may often be confused over the two states!
+It backs onto New York, which is why for some outsiders there may often be confusion over the two states!

 It’s also densely packed with railroad systems and roads, too.
-In fact, the state also holds the record in the US for being the most densely-packed for highways.
+In fact, the state also holds the record in the US for being the most densely packed for highways.

 There’s a volcano in New Jersey – believe it or not!
 You’ll find it down in Sussex County.
-The Beemerville volcano isn’t active any more, to the point where people have built communities leading up and around it.
+The Beemerville volcano isn’t active anymore, to the point where people have built communities leading up and around it.

 New Jersey doesn’t have a state song, officially, which makes it a unique case.
 It’s thought that the original candidate for the regional tune, ‘I’m From New Jersey’ was written with this sole purpose in mind – by tunesmith Red Mascara – but no officials ever wanted to adopt the ditty.

 New Jersey is known just as much for its city density as it is for its seaside.
 In fact, it’s thought that Cape May, NJ, was the first seaside resort of its kind in the US.

 6. Under the boardwalk… down by the sea!